AustinLimanek/java-fundamentals/README.md

 ### minAvgOfMatrix

 Calculates the minimum average from an `int[][]`, which is an array of `int[]`.
 This function uses `avgOfArray` to calculate the averages.
 There is no size restriction on either the matrix or the elements of the matrix.

+### weatherSummary

+Finds the min and max an `int[][]` and returns an `int[]` containing those values.
+The function also prints out the temperatures that were not included in the input matrix that are between the min and max temperature.

+### tally

+Finds the candidate with the greatest number of votes.
+Input `List<String>`, while the output is an `int`.
+The keys must be the appropriate case for the function to work appropriately.
+In addition, spelling is important.